POWER ELECTRONICS - 2020/1

 · During tutorials/Problem based learning sessions

 · Via peer assessed in-class quiz and discussions on AC to DC, DC to AC and DC to DC converters in week 10.

-- This module aims to build on the concepts of power electronics by introducing power electronic switching devices and power conversion techniques for various domestic and industrial applications.
+- The module introduces analogue electronic device operation, including power electronic switching devices.
+It covers power conversion techniques for various domestic and industrial applications.

 C - Cognitive/analytical

 The learning and teaching strategy is designed to achieve the following aims.

 Learning through regular lectures from Week 1 to 10.
 These lectures will include the problem solving sessions and in-class discussions.

 Peer discussion and feedback session after formative assessment in Week 10.